Become an Instructor

 Cover Letter & Syllabus Guidance

 Cover letters and your proposed syllabus are the first points of engaging with the academic department.
 These two documents require special attention.
 The cover letter should be no shorter than one full page and should demonstrate your passions, expertise, and your understanding of how this University course is different than your high school course.
+The cover letter should be specifically tailored to your UConn ECE certification application and not a letter used to apply for a high school teaching position or any other purpose.
 In the fine arts, humanities, and social sciences, a two-page cover letter is appropriate.
 Please write about your background, research interests, and other qualifications.

 UConn English Handbook for UConn ECE